joric/oneliners/README.md

 ```

 * https://leetcode.com/problems/find-the-duplicate-number
-* Also see https://youtu.be/pKO9UjSeLew (Joma Tech: If Programming Was An Anime)
+* https://youtu.be/pKO9UjSeLew (Joma Tech: If Programming Was An Anime)

 ```python
 class Solution: